labsyspharm/scimap/docs/contribute.md

 If you are a new user, we recommend checking out the detailed Docs.

 ## Setting up a development installation
-In order to make changes to napari, you will need to [fork](https://github.com/labsyspharm/scimap) the repository.
+In order to make changes to scimap, you will need to [fork](https://github.com/labsyspharm/scimap) the repository.
 If you are not familiar with git, we recommend reading up on this [guide](https://docs.github.com/en/get-started/using-git/about-git#basic-git-commands).

 Before we set up `SCIMAP`, we highly recommend using a environment manager like Conda.
 Using an environment manager like Conda allows you to create and manage isolated environments with specific package versions and dependencies.

 ```
 # use the terminal (mac/linux) and anaconda promt (windows) to run the following
-conda create --name scimap -y python=3.9
+conda create --name scimap -y python=3.10
 conda activate scimap
 ```

 We use [poetry](https://python-poetry.org/docs/) to manage scimap dependencies.
 Intall poetry and scimap into the environment.
+Follow [poetry](https://python-poetry.org/docs/) documentation to install it depending on the OS of your system.

 ```
+# install pipx by following the documentation here: https://pipx.pypa.io/stable/installation/

 # install poetry within the environment
 pipx install poetry